-3. Long standing relationships with globally recognised customers and history of repeat orders
+8. Long standing relationships with globally recognised customers and history of repeat orders

 Customer relationships are core to our business.
-Our customers include large global chocolate/ CBE manufacturers like Ferrero (Italy), Ferrero (India), Ferrero (Singapore), Mitsui (Japan), Unigra (Italy), Walter Rau (Germany), Adeka Corporation (Japan), IOI (Malaysia), Fuji Oil (Singapore), etc. who regularly source Sal Stearine and other fats from us.
-We have also entered into a supply agreement with

-The Body Shop International Ltd. (U.K.) ("The Body Shop") for supply of Mango Butter.
+Our customers include large global chocolate/ CBE manufacturers like Ferrero (Italy), Ferrero (India), Mitsui (Japan), Unigra (Italy), Walter Rau (Germany), Adeka Corporation (Japan), Olvea Vegetable Oils (France), etc. who regularly source Sal Stearine and other fats from us.
+We have also entered into a supply agreement with The Body Shop International Ltd. (U.K.) ("The Body Shop") for supply of Mango Butter.
 The Body Shop is one of the leading global cosmetic brands who have pioneered social audits with extremely stringent criteria for sourcing of their products & selection of suppliers.
-Similarly, we have been supplying oleins & fats which have been used by other leading cosmetic companies like L'oreal, Hallstar (USA), Jedward International INC (USA), Stearinerie Dubois (France), etc. We have a history of customer retention and derive a significant proportion of our revenues from repeat business built on our successful execution of prior engagements and competitive pricing of our products.
+Similarly, we have been supplying oleins & fats which have been used by other leading cosmetic companies like L'oreal, ActivON (Korea), Naturasante LeafMotiv (France), Gustav Hess GMBH (Germany), Hallstar (USA), Jedward International INC (USA), Kerfoot Group UK, etc. We have a history of customer retention and derive a significant proportion of our revenues from repeat business built on our successful execution of prior engagements and competitive pricing of our products.
 Our Company has made continuous efforts to ensure customer satisfaction by taking steps for meeting customer specific requirements, timely delivery of orders to our customers as well as maintaining consistency in quality and this has yielded results in the form of repeat orders from our customers.
 The repeat orders reflect the confidence reposed in us by our customers.
 In order to improve our product delivery and facilitate repeat business, we constantly seek their feedback through regular interactions in trade fairs, exhibitions which is important for us to ensure a high level of customer satisfaction.
 We maintain long term relationships with our key customers, by strategically aligning our offerings with their business needs.

-4. Experienced Promoter and dedicated management team
+9. Experienced Promoter and dedicated management team

 Our Promoter Vinita Saraf has been in this field of speciality fats for over more a decades.
 We are led by a qualified and experienced management team that we believe has the expertise and vision to manage and grow our business operations.
-In addition to the Promoter, we believe that our management team comprising of Ashish Saraf, Deep Saraf, Gautam Pal has huge collective experience in this business and possess relevant cross functional experience in collection, processing and export of these exotic/ specialty fats / CBE.
-Our President, Ashish Saraf, was accredited with "GLOBOIL Entrepreneur Award" for the year 2015 and our Executive Director Gautam Kumar Pal has over 13 years of experience in the field of manufacturing operations of Specialty Oil and Fats Manufacturing and Quality Control.
+In addition to the Promoter, we believe that our management team comprising of Ashish Saraf, Deep Saraf, Gautam Pal has collective experience of more than 100 manyears in this business and possess relevant cross functional experience in collection, processing and export of these exotic/ specialty fats / CBE.
+Our President, Ashish Saraf, was accredited with "GLOBOIL Entrepreneur Award" for the year 2015 and our Executive Director Gautam Kumar Pal has over 19 years of experience in the field of manufacturing operations of Specialty Oil and Fats Manufacturing and Quality Control.
 Our operations were commenced under the guidance of our Promoter Vinita Saraf and President, Ashish Saraf, who have through the years successfully managed various phases of expansion and growth of our business and operations.
 We believe that the knowledge and experience of our Promoter, supported by a dedicated management team with several years of industry experience in their respective domains of Sales, marketing, strategy and finance provide us with a competitive advantage as we seek to expand in our existing markets and enter new geographic markets.
 Our senior management team has been instrumental in formulating growth strategy for our Company and is dedicated to the sustainable growth of our business.
-For further details regarding our Key Managerial Personnel, please refer to the chapter titled -Our Management beginning on page 197 of this Prospectus.
+For further details regarding our Key Managerial Personnel, please refer to the chapter titled -Our Management beginning on page 195 of this DRHP.

-5. Our Geographical Presence
+10. Our Geographical Presence